8

 This images shows the different types of consensus algorithms.

-4. Deploy Your Blockchain
+4. Deploy Your Network

 After you’ve choses your protocol and consensus algorithm, you’re ready to start deploying your network.
 A good blockchain service provider will help you host your environment in one of three ways: cloud, on prem, or hybrid.